mrgw454/CoCo-Pi-Installer/README.md

 Debian version: 12 (bookworm)
 Size: 2,732MB

-At this time, I've only begun my initial testing on a Raspberry Pi 5 (8 GB) platform.
-This is not meant for use just yet - I'll be populating the repository over the next few weeks and update this README.md when things are ready.
+At this time, I've only begun my initial testing on a Raspberry Pi 5 (8 GB) and Raspberry Pi 4 (8 GB) platform.
+This is not meant for general consumption use just yet.
+I'll be populating the repository over the next few weeks and update this README.md when things are ready.

-More information about the CoCo-Pi Project can be found here:
+More information about the regular CoCo-Pi Project can be found here:

 https://coco-pi.com/